Drug Enforcement Administration (DEA), Department of Justice Dispensing Records of Individual Practitioners.

-The Department of Justice (DOJ), Drug Enforcement Administration, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The Department of Justice (DOJ), Drug Enforcement Administration (DEA), will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
 The proposed information collection is published to obtain comments from the public and affected agencies.
 This proposed information collection was previously published in the Federal Register at 79 FR 21952, April 18, 2014, allowing for a 60 day comment period.

 FOR FURTHER INFORMATION CONTACT: